kod02/kubernetes-intel-azure-high-availability-training/README.md

 [Back to Table of Contents](#table-of-contents)
 ## Prerequisites

 This module assumes you have a [Microsoft Azure](https://azure.microsoft.com/en-ca) account.
 While Azure is used for the infrastructure set up, the lessons learned in this module can be applied to other cloud platforms.
-If you are using Amazon Web Services (AWS), you may want to check out [this repository](https://github.com/intel/kubernetes-intel-aws-high-availability-training) instead.

-### Microsoft Azure CLI 2.0
+You can also implement this module on Amazon Web Services (AWS) by following the steps in [this repository](https://github.com/intel/kubernetes-intel-aws-high-availability-training).

+### Installations:
-If you haven't already, install the Microsoft Azure CLI 2.0 following the official documentation for your operating system [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
-Ensure that you are using version 2.46.0 or above.
+- Download and install the [Microsoft Azure CLI](https://learn.microsoft.com/en-us/cli/azure/).
+  - Ensure that you are using version 2.46.0 or above.
 To find your installation version, run `az version`.
+- Download and install the Kubernetes command-line tool, [kubectl](https://kubernetes.io/docs/tasks/tools/).

 ## Setting up Azure Resources
 ### I. Sign in with the Azure CLI